billmclean/Julia_Lessons/markdown/lesson02.md

 ```
 which makes the name `Dates` available but not the names that the module
 *exports*.
 Thus, you will find that `t = Date(1956, 6, 19)` no longer works;
-Julia raises an `UndefVarError`.
+Julia throws an `UndefVarError`.
 Instead, you must use the *qualified name*,
 as follows
 ```
 t = Dates.Date(1956, 6, 19)